hauleth/hauleth/content/post/beam-process-memory-usage.md

 superb, and Erlang processes are the main reason for that.
 But what are these?

-In Erlang *process* is the common name for what other languages call *virtual threads* or *green threads*, but in Erlang these have small neat twist - each of the process is isolated from the rest and these processes can communicate only via message passing.
-That gives Erlang processes 2 features that are rarely spotted in other implementations:
+In Erlang *process* is the common name for what other languages call *virtual threads* or *green threads*.
+These have small neat twist - each of the process is isolated from the rest and these processes can communicate only via message passing.
+That gives Erlang processes 2 features that are rarely spotted in other
+implementations:

 - Failure isolation - bug, unhandled case, or other issue in single process will not directly affect any other process in the system.
 VM can send some messages